 Essential companion scheme (ECS)

 Patrons who need additional assistance to access theatres’ services may be eligible for a free of charge ticket for their companion.
-To register fill in an essential companion scheme form which can be downloaded from the link on the right-hand side.
+To register, please contact the box office for an essential companion scheme form as our online application form is currently unavailable.

 The Theatre is equipped with an Infra-Red audio enhancement system.
 Both infrared headphone receivers and necklace style induction loop transceivers (which work in tandem with an existing hearing aid set to “T”) are available and can be requested from the Front of House team before the performance commences.
 No fee is charged for the use of these receivers.